mattearly/DnD_5e_Perfect_Spells/README.md

 # Support

-* support is intended as my career as an independent developer, not for this specific contect
+* support is intended as my career as an independent developer, not for this specific content
 * not sure - see the donations links on my other repos for now I guess :?
 [DMPOWER](https://github.com/bytePro17124/DMPOWER)